ferdousahemmed/Ferdous/README.md

     <h2>More About Me</h2>
     <details open>
       <summary>My Childhood</summary>
-      <p>I grew up in Basvantwadi, a very small village in Tuljapur.
+      <p>I grew up in Rajshahi, a very small village in Gurudaspur.
 During my childhood I enjoyed farming and swimming a lot with my father.
 Since I no longer live there I really miss those awesome days and the natural environment of my village.</p>
     </details>
   </section>